Skip to main content

 Great tires for Tesla Y

-I have a 2021 Model Y Long Range (here is my mini review of it) with 20" wheels.
+Updated in December 2024 I have a 2021 Model Y Long Range (here is my mini review of it) with 20" wheels.
 After 26,000 miles on my original Goodyear F1 tires, it was time to replace them.
-TLDR: The Pirelli P zero all season (AS) ELECT tires dramatically improved the ride quality and road noise, while improving efficiency.
+Summary: The Pirelli P zero all season (AS) ELECT tires dramatically improved the ride quality and road noise, while improving efficiency.
 If I had spent several grand for a suspension upgrade, I would not expect to see this kind of a ride quality improvement.
-In summary, compared to the stock tires (Goodyear F1): Ride quality is much better (I no longer avoid bumps/holes I used to avoid) Road noise is reduced by 20% (measurements shown below) Efficiency is better than the OEMs Handling is not quite as good (the car leans a bit more in the corners) The traction is not as good, but still very good (some may call it playful) Trade-offs you have to make when you buy tires: Tires have two main features: Traction/rolling resistance.
-On the one extreme, you have very grippy, rubbery tires that stick to the surface lik
+In summary, compared to the stock tires (Goodyear F1): Ride quality is much better (I no longer avoid bumps/holes I used to avoid) Road noise is reduced by 20% (measurements shown below) Efficiency is better (see below) Handling is not quite as good (the car leans a bit more in the corners) The traction is not as good, but still very good (some may call it playful) Trade-offs you have to make when you buy tires: Tires have two main features: Traction/rolling resistance.
+On the one extreme, you have very grippy, ru...

 Cessna 182 fixed gear - a mini review and models with the best value